rtk007/Library-Management-System/lms2/Readme.md

 Developed By
 This project was entirely designed, developed, and implemented by Ratik Krishna M P as part of a team collaboration.
 While teammates contributed to discussions, research, and documentation, the complete backend and frontend development were handled by me.

-🔒 Original Work Protection:
-This repository is timestamped on GitHub, proving its originality.
-Unauthorized usage, redistribution, or copying without proper credit is not permitted.